LEA 4 LAW ENFORCEMENT OPERATIONS AND PLANNING WITH CRIME MAPPING

 • 24.
 If the suspect is carrying an object such as a handbag, suitcase, briefcase, sack, or other similar items that may conceal a weapon, the police officer should not open the item but instead put it in ?

-D) A place near of the patrol member's reach
+D) A place out of the suspect's reach

 • 25.
 The following are functions of a police officer during police operations, except